 Every effort will be made by the maintenance staff to service the needs of the staff quickly and efficiently.
-Any special custodial service or facility alteration request to M&O must be approved in advance by the appropriate divisional Dean and submitted as a work order after consultation with the Vice President of Business Services.
+Any special custodial service or facility repair or alteration request to M&O must be approved in advance by the appropriate division dean and submitted as a work order after consultation with the Vice President of Business Services.